onedata/onedata-documentation/docs/glossary.md

 An internal service that provides implementation of [data discovery][] by harvesting the user-defined [metadata][] across the files from the designated [spaces][space].
-It is available to users or groups with appropriate privileges.
+Available to users or groups with appropriate privileges.
 Learn more [here][docs-data-discovery].

 ## Identity provider (IdP)

-A system that authenticates users and manages their digital identities by verifying credentials and issuing identity information to other services.
-It enables single sign-on (SSO) and secure access by allowing trusted applications to rely on the IdP for authentication instead of handling credentials themselves.
-[Onezone][] provides support for wide range of identity providers based on OIDC & SAML.
+A system that authenticates users and manages their digital identities.
+Enables single sign-on (SSO) by allowing trusted applications, such as [Onezone][], to rely on the IdP for authentication instead of handling credentials themselves.
+Onedata supports a wide range of IdPs based on OIDC & SAML.

 ## Identity token

-See [token][].
+A [token][] intended for proving the identity.

 ## Imported storage